dhillon-balminder-singh/Blackbox-Window-Manager-Themes/README.md

 Some blackbox styles/themes i made in my free time.
 Some are complete.
 Some are not complete.
-Some are just experiments and incomplete, just to test some designs.
+Some are just experiments and not complete, just to test some designs.
+Screenshots are the same name as the theme.